Pricing Power

 —Warren Buffett

 Now, before getting into different ways one could go about measuring a moat, I want to expand a little more on the issue of mixing up symptoms and causes.
 When analyzing businesses, two of the most important biases that can turn your research into pumpkin and mice is framing and the narrative fallacy.
-Like an attorney that selectively gathers evidence to build her hypothesis rather than viewing the case from multiple different angles, actively looking for economic moats and thus creating upbeat stories around a company risks falling prey to the same irrationality (which, from the attorney’s perspective, is really just misaligned incentives).
+Like an attorney who selectively gathers evidence to build her hypothesis rather than viewing the case from multiple different angles, actively looking for economic moats and thus creating upbeat stories around a company risks falling prey to the same irrationality (which, from the attorney’s perspective, is really just misaligned incentives).
 If you approach researching a company with the goal of you badly wanting it to have the moat you preconceive it to have, there are loads of different cherished concepts you can easily pick and choose from to build your case.
 A large company with bunches of plants?
 That probably translates to scale economies.
 A well-known company with stores all over the country?
 That probably translates to a strong brand.
 Sears and Kodak are examples of dominant brands that were easy to slap a bunch of advantage stickers on but failed to incrementally adapt to changing market conditions.

 Survivorship bias plays a role too.
 Just as nature, history, and ecosystems do not agree with human conceptions of good and bad, but merely define good as that which survives and bad as that which goes under, only the surviving business tells the bigger story.
 History always fails to include important, variegated details and thus overexplains the path dependence that leads to a specific outcome.
 The territory isn’t the map.
 You can have two different companies of the same size using the same (on the face of it) strategy and has the same competitive advantage of scale and stickiness to the product, but one of them may trounce the other due to some singular (perhaps cultural) little factor that didn’t look so important at the time but turned out enormously important in hindsight.
 Merely explaining the success of the winning company using concepts like scale advantage, stickiness, and pricing power, may not be enough.
 By sampling only past winners, studies of business success fail to answer a critical question: How many of the companies that adopted a particular strategy actually succeeded?